 1. Use high quality and regular content on the website

-When it comes to SEO and digital marketing, content is king.
+When it comes to SEO, content is king.
 Users visit your website in search of answers to issues affecting them.
 You must embark on a comprehensive and progressive study of the target audience to establish what they want and put it across in the best way possible.
 In addition to high quality, you need to post diverse content regularly.
 No client wants to come and get same old content all the time.
 New, more appealing, and engaging content will keep clients coming back while winning others from competitors.

 2. Make sure to enhance the speed of the website